basilica-san-vitale-mosaics-ravenna-photo

 share

 Ravenna is a small, historic town in the Italian region of Emilia-Romagna.
 Located close to the Adriatic Sea, the town can trace its history back more than 2,000 years.
 Ravenna enjoyed a prosperous period during Roman rule in the 1st century A.D. before being occupied by a succession of other powers including the Ostrogoths and the Byzantines.
 Each ruler left his mark in the town, much of which can still be seen till this day – that explains the fact that despite its small size, Ravenna boasts no less than eight(!)
-UNESCO World Heritage sites.
+UNESCO World Heritage properties.
 Despite these significant attractions, Ravenna is far from over-run by tourists, allowing visitors to enjoy its historic wonders at a leisurely pace.
 In addition, a large part of Ravenna’s centre is a pedestrian zone – the only thing you’ll have to look out for when you’re strolling around are bicycles!
-Here are some of the major things to see in Ravenna, especially the famous Ravenna mosaics, along with some culinary delights!
+Here are things to see in Ravenna, especially the famous Ravenna mosaics, along with some culinary delights!

 top-attractions-ravenna-photo